Non-unipotent character sheaves as a categorical centre

-\proclaim{Proposition 6.2} For any $E'\in\Irr(W\TT_n)$ we have $\boc_{A_{E'}}=a_{E'}$.
-In particular, we have $a_{A_{E'}}=a_{E'}$.
-(Notation of 5.1, 1.13). \endproclaim The proof is given in 6.3, 6.4, assuming, to simplify the exposition, that $n=1$.
+The proof is given in 6.3, 6.4, assuming, to simplify the exposition, that $n=1$.
 It consists in a reduction to an analogous (known) statement in the representation theory of the finite group $G^F$ in \cite{\ORA}.
 (We denote by $F:G@>>>G$, $F:\cb@>>>\cb$ the Frobenius maps corresponding to the $\FF_q$-structures on $G,\cb$.)

 \subhead 6.3\endsubhead Until the end of 6.5 we assume that $n=1$.
 Then $W\TT_n=W$, $\fs=\{1\}$ hence we can identify $W\fs=W$; $\HH$ has a basis $\{T_w;w\in W\}$.
 As in \cite{\DL}, for each $w\in W$ we consider the variety $X_w=\{B\in\cb;(B,F(B))\in\co_w\}$ on which $G^F$ acts by conjugation and the resulting $G^F$-module $H^i_c(X_w,\bbq)$ for each $i\in\ZZ$.
 Let $\Irr_u(G^F)$ be a set of representatives for the isomorphism classes of irreducible representations $\rr$ of $G^F$ such that $\rr$ appears in the $G^F$-module $H^i_c(X_w,\bbq)$ for some $w\in W$ and some $i\in\ZZ$, or equivalently (see \cite{\DL}), such that $\sum_i(-1)^i(\rr:H^i_c(X_w,\bbq))\ne0$ for some $w\in W$.
 (Here $(\rr:?)$ denotes the multiplicity of $\rr$ in $?$.)
 In the terminology of \cite{\DL}, $\Irr_u(G^F)$ is the set of unipotent representations of $G^F$.
 For any $\rr\in\Irr_u(G^F)$ and any $E\in\Irr(W)$ we set